-- With very hi-res, professional images, full-body photos are usually okay because I can still see your face clearly when I zoom in.
+- With hi-res, professional images, full-body photos are sometimes okay because I can still see your face clearly when I zoom in.
 What's really important is that...

 3. Photos should be large enough that I can see your face without it getting pixelated.

 4. Faces should be turned straight toward the camera.
 My portraits are frontal, so I need to see what you look like from that view (not in profile, and not at 3/4).
 Try to find good representations of face shapes and hairstyles.